jonathanBieler/GtkIDE.jl/README.md

      Pkg.clone("https://github.com/jonathanBieler/GtkIDE.jl.git")
      ```

-3. Start julia with no colors, and use the package
+3. Start julia and use the package

     ```
-    ... julia --color=no
+    ... julia
     using GtkIDE
     ```